Best time to visit Finland

 When to visit Finland in spring

-Although technically spring, March is still clinging on to winter.
-It remains cold and often snowy, but match this with the longer days, especially once April arrives, and it’s the best time to go to northern Finland for a snowsports holiday.
-In fact, it’s not unheard of to find snow hanging around nearly until the beginning of summer in Lapland.
+Although technically spring, March, and parts of April are still clinging on to winter.
+You'll find that this time of year is still cold and often snowy.
+Match that with the longer days, and it's the best time to go to Finland for snowsports — particularly in the north.
+It is not unheard of to find snow hanging around until the beginning of summer in Lapland.

-In the south, spring usually begins around mid-April, though it can remain chilly in a number of places until May.
-However, at least winter has released its icy grip and you'll see the country slowly emerge out of hibernation.
+In the south, on the other hand, spring usually begins in mid-April, though it can be chilly still as far as May.
+During this time you'll see the country slowly emerging from its liberation.
 Events also start up again in spring: jazz lovers will enjoy the April Jazz Festival in Espoo, just a half-hour drive from the capital, Helsinki.

 Helsinki cityscape © elina/Shutterstock